webplatform/docs/Beginners/crash_course/index.md

 {{Page_Title|Part 2: A crash course in website code}}
 {{Flags
-|State=Almost Ready
+|State=Ready to Use
-|Editorial notes=(Tried to handle the below-mentioned stuff.
+|Editorial notes=(Note1: Tried to handle the below-mentioned stuff.
 Please run a check and then you can remove these notes.
 Thanks)

+(Note2: I'm making it Ready to Use.
+Note1 still needs to be processed.)

 There are plenty of notes and idea but all incomplete.